Let Us Help You with This Delicate and Emotional Problem

 Putting a loved one in a nursing home is one of the hardest decisions for a spouse or child of an elderly person to make.
 It can be difficult to trust another person to care for a loved one as much as you do.
 Many seniors are less independent than they were during their younger days, and they may struggle or be unable to communicate their problems.

 Unfortunately, one of the most common side effects of that is nursing home abuse and neglect, including sexual abuse.
-If you suspect your loved one is the victim of sexual abuse, it is important to work with an experienced San Antonio attorney who discusses sexual abuse in nursing homes.
+If you suspect your loved one is the victim of sexual abuse, it is important to work with an experienced San Antonio attorney who regularly handles cases of sexual abuse in nursing homes.

-At the Law Offices of Glenn W. Cunningham, we have over 25 years of experience handling personal injury matters.
-We aggressively pursue claims against health care providers who abuse their positions of authority and our loved one's vulnerability.
+At the Law Offices of Glenn W. Cunningham, we have over 25 years of experience handling elder abuse matters.
+We aggressively pursue claims against health care providers who abuse their positions of authority and your loved one’s vulnerability.
 We can help you hold them accountable.

 Various Types of Resident Abuse